ryguy013/ChangeVlanTool/README.md

 ## Setup Instructions

-The following is the directory referenced by the scripts and is where all files should be located.
+Download all files and place them in the directory: C:\ProgramData\AutoPilotConfig\ChangeVlanTool This is the file path referenced by the scripts and is where all files should be located.
-C:\ProgramData\AutoPilotConfig\ChangeVlanTool

 Log in as the user who needs Change VLAN capability.
 Run the RUN_SETUP as administrator